Skip to main content

 Tips to help you quit vaping

 To give you the best chance of quitting vaping, a great place to start is planning and preparing to stop.
+We have compiled a list of helpful steps that can get you on the way to quitting and staying quit:

 1. Understand your habits and triggers

-2. Know your ‘why’
+2. Take note of your ‘why’

 Write down the reasons why you want to quit vaping.
-Is it for your health, your family, your sleep, feelings of addiction or maybe to save money?
+Is it for your health, your family, your sleep, feelings of addition or maybe to save money?
 It can help to include some photos of what is motivating you to quit and stay quit.

 3. Set a date